kavon/stack-rfc/README.md

 The work on [coroutines](https://llvm.org/docs/Coroutines.html) in LLVM may appear to be similiar to this proposal, since they both deal with the concept of suspending and resuming a function, but LLVM's coroutines are different in a number of important ways.

 The [coroutine lowering passes](https://llvm.org/docs/Coroutines.html#coroutine-transformation) involve splitting IR functions apart at each suspension point and inserting a return of the frame laid out by the pass.
+The splitting is needed in order to provide an address at which to resume execution of a coroutine frame.

-This may work just fine for implementing coroutines, but not for general function calls in a garbage-collected runtime system. **TODO** Problems include:
+This splitting transformation may work fine for implementing coroutines, but splitting functions apart at each function call renders LLVM's optimizations ineffective.

-1. Lack of control over layout, and probably rules that enable moving GC.
-2. Incompatible with general function calls, only ugly tricks that involve a trampoline.
-3. Inhibits optimization of the LLVM IR if we just generate pre-split code!
+This is why splitting for coroutine lowering is done late in the process.

+A front-end using a stackless runtime model has already threaded the secondary stack throughout the whole program, so it is not possible to avoid splitting the program apart when initially generating LLVM IR.
+With our proposed extensions, we would only be splitting basic blocks apart during code generation.
+In addition, a garbage-collected runtime system must understand the layout of objects within each frame, whereas this layout in the LLVM coroutine implementation is not defined.

+Thus, while it may be possible to try and extend coroutines in LLVM, extending Statepoints make much more sense.
+Coroutines are concerned with _returning_ a suspension to the _caller_, whereas a function call is fundamentally passing a suspension to a _callee_.

 #### Calling Conventions

 Calling conventions in LLVM can only specify the layout of function arguments on the internal stack.
-A sopisticated lowering of a calling convention can be used to implement many parts of this proposal (not all), however, it would need to be done specifically for one LLVM front-end.
+A sopisticated lowering of a calling convention is essentially what we implemented in our earlier prototype (see above), but it is not a complete solution.
+We're also aware of at least one other compiler, Standard ML of New Jersey, that is looking to make use of the proposed feature.
+So, hacking fixes into LLVM's code generator specific to the GHC calling convention is unattractive from a reusability standpoint.